starrymirth/PairProgramming/using_git.md

 #### `git push`
 This does the opposite of pull, which is to push your changes to the server.
 If someone has been editing the server, it will prevent you from doing this.
 You can simply run `git push`, but if your machine is not configured correctly it may give a warning.
 That is ok, but if you want to get into the habit you can run `git push origin master` which is explicit, saying that we want to push to the `origin` and we want to push the `master` branch.
+We will not go into branching at this point, so this will always be the same.